“waste is a form of devotion”: A Closer Sniff at Joe Hall’s “Fugue and Strike”

 I tried to leave academia twice.
 I worked at a bookstore and cannabis farm and did landscaping and furiously applied for better-paying, nonacademic jobs that provided health insurance.
 Nothing.
 But as I approached forty, with twenty years behind me making less than a living wage almost all of the time, I got an increasingly rare full-time (but not tenure-track and year-by-year) position teaching.

-In 2018, he completed a dissertation on the “liquid commons” in 18th century literature at the University at Buffalo SUNY.
+In 2018, he completed a dissertation on the “liquid commons” in eighteenth century literature at the University at Buffalo SUNY.

 Though I haven’t read Hall’s academic work, it appears to be a persistent force in Fugue and Strike; it occurs to me that his poetry could be considered an academic endeavor or that his academic work may find its most potent expression in his verse, joining research and communicative exploration into an integrated whole.
 This approach gains clarity in Hall’s lifelong mission to investigate “the intersections of labor, ecology, imagination, and structures of violence.”
 In another interview, Hall discusses his approach as a “research-based poetics” in a “devotional mode,” combining the concreteness of historical and journalistic investigation with the search of a spiritual life.
 As he writes in the collection: “Accuracy without ambition / is all I can ask for / from a poem.”